- What is the best degree field to choose?

 - How do I update my application after the closing date of the vacancy announcement?

-Please do not send any unsolicited application material.
+Please do not send copies of diplomas, letters of recommendation, or any other unsolicited application material.

 - How does an active-duty military person apply for the Astronaut Candidate Program?